logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 ## Step 1: Connecting your AWS account

 [Managed.hopsworks.ai](https://managed.hopsworks.ai) deploys Hopsworks clusters to your AWS account.
 To enable this you have to permit us to do so.
-This can be either achieved by using AWS cross-account roles or AWS access keys.
-We strongly recommend the usage of cross-account roles whenever possible due to security reasons.

-### Option 1: Using AWS Cross-Account Roles
+This is done using an AWS cross-account role.

 <p align="center">
   <iframe